kyma-incubator/compass/docs/compass/08-01-basic-flow-tutorial.md

     }
     ```

-    You can test your lambda by performing the following actions in the **Payload** field:
+    You can test your lambda by performing the following actions:

     - `{"action":"add"}` - adds the new order
     - `{"action":"list"}` - lists all orders (this is the default command executed after you click the **Send** button)
     - `{"action":"delete"}` - deletes all the orders

+    To perform an action, run the following command:

+    ```bash
+    curl --header "Content-Type: application/json" --request POST --data '{selectedAction}' https://test-lambda.{clusterDomain}
+    ```

 ### Cleanup